 The Support Center offers training for the Inform USA (formerly AIRS) Certification for Community Resource Specialists in Aging/Disabilities credential.
-AIRS Certification is a professional credentialing program for individuals working within the I&R sector of human services.
+Inform USA Certification is a professional credentialing program for individuals working within the I&R sector of human services.
 Certification is a measurement of documented knowledge in the field of I&R and I&R/A reflecting specific competencies and related performance criteria, which describe the knowledge, skills, attitudes and work-related behaviors needed by I&R practitioners to successfully execute their responsibilities.

-The Support Center encourages professionals within the aging and disability networks to become professionally certified by taking the AIRS Certification for Community Resource Specialists in Aging/Disabilities (CRS-A/D) exam.
+The Support Center encourages professionals within the aging and disability networks to become professionally certified by taking the Inform USA Certification for Community Resource Specialists in Aging/Disabilities (CRS-A/D) exam.
 Prior to January 2019, this credential was known as the Certification for Information and Referral Specialists in Aging/Disabilities (CIRS-A/D).
 The CRS-A/D credential is designed for practitioners who work directly with consumers and caregivers within the aging and/or disabilities area and perform the same basic range of skills and tasks as a comprehensive I&R Specialist but who also have a special depth of knowledge related to their core client group.
 The CRS-A/D is the result of a collaboration between Inform USA, ADvancing States, and USAging, recognizing the evolution of I&R/A services within aging and disability programs.
 To learn more about CRS-A/D certification, see our fact sheet.
 For more information on Inform USA certification, click here.

-Support Center staff offer CRS-A/D training at national conferences (including the National Home and Community Based Services Conference and the annual n4a conference), by webinar annually, in-person to large groups upon request, by webinar to specific groups of trainees upon request, and online.
+Support Center staff offer CRS-A/D training at national conferences (including the National Home and Community Based Services Conference), by webinar annually, online, and are available to discuss other training options.

 For more information on training options please contact Nanette Relave.